Struggling with venous leak? See our guide to the best exercises to combat your venous leak symptoms.

 Loss of quality of spontaneous erections

-Multi-treatment resistance to traditional erectile dysfunction medications such as sildenafil and cavernosal injection therapy
+Multi-treatment resistance to traditional erectile dysfunction medications and cavernosal injection therapy

 A doctor may do the following tests to identify venous leakage: